vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ![Screenshot of Contour installation screen](img/tanzu-pkgs/tanzu-pkgs05.png)

 Provide a name for the installed package and select the version that you want to install.
-Package installation can be customized by entering the user-configurable values in yaml format under the option Overlay YAML.
+You can customize your installation by entering the user-configurable values in YAML format under the Overlay YAML option.

 An example yaml for customizing contour installation is shown below.